walterhiggins/WMPJS/README.md

 And the fireworks will cease.
 If you ever schedule tasks using the *setInterval()* or *setTimeout()* functions it's always a good idea to keep the value returned by these functions so that you have the option of canceling the task using *clearInterval()* and *clearTimeout()* respectively.

 ### Summary
-In this recipe you learned about the *setTimeout()* function and how to use it to delay or "defer" execution of your code.
+In this chapter you learned about the *setTimeout()* function and how to use it to delay or "defer" execution of your code.
 You also learned about how to give functions names using function declarations and how to make a function call itself, and how to schedule repeating tasks using the *setInterval()* function.

-## Recipe 9: Animal Sounds Revisited
+## Chapter 14: Animal Sounds Revisited
 ### Introduction
-In this recipe we'll revisit the Animal Sounds recipe from earlier but this time, instead of using a switch statment we'll use a lookup table instead.
+In this chapter we'll revisit the Animal Sounds plugin from earlier but this time, instead of using a switch statment we'll use a lookup table instead.
 ### Objects
 I've mentioned objects a couple of times in this book.
 It's time to take  a closer look.